 Previous interview: http://abclocal.go.com/ktrk/story?section=news/health&id=8377098

 - Professor, Department of Epidemiology, Human Genetics and Environmental Sciences, UTHealth School of Public Health Brownsville Regional Campus

 Susan P. Fisher-Hoch, M.D., is one of the world's leading virologists.
 Fisher-Hoch is able to discuss the influenza virus, viral outbreaks, tropical medicine, diabetes, health disparities, medical virology and infectious diseases such as hepatitis C, typhoid and hemorrhagic fever.

-- Associate Director, Infectious Diseases Fellowship, UTHealth Medical School
+- Associate Director, Infectious Diseases Fellowship, McGovern Medical School at UTHealth

 - Medical Director for Epidemiology, Memorial Hermann-Texas Medical Center

-Luis Z. Ostrosky, M.D.
-FACP, FIDSA, specializes in infectious diseases, hospital epidemiology, infection control, and fungal infections.
-Dr. Ostrosky is available for interviews in English and Spanish.
+Luis Z. Ostrosky, M.D., specializes in infectious diseases, including Ebola, hospital epidemiology, infection control, and fungal infections.
+Ostrosky is available for interviews in English and Spanish.

 Catherine Troisi, Ph.D.

 Catherine Troisi, Ph.D. is an infectious disease epidemiologist with expertise in influenza, hepatitis A, B, C, D, and E, and sexually transmitted diseases including HIV/AIDS, human papillomavirus (HPV) and syphilis.
-She can also discuss immunizations, viral outbreaks and issues of public health practice in the community.
+She can also discuss infectious disease outbreaks such as Ebola, immunizations and issues of public health practice in the community.